hyperledger/fabric/docs/source/policies/policies.md

 resources with existing policies.
 These "resources" could be functions on system chaincode (e.g., "GetBlockByNumber" on the "qscc" system chaincode) or other resources (e.g.,who can receive Block events).
-ACLs refer to policies defined in an application channel configuraton and extends them to control additional resources.
+ACLs refer to policies defined in an application channel configuration and extends them to control additional resources.
 The default set of Fabric ACLs is visible in the `configtx.yaml` file under the `Application: &ApplicationDefaults` section but they can and should be overridden in a production environment.
 The list of